mittagessen/kraken/docs/ketos.rst

 ======================================================= ======
 option                                                  action
 ======================================================= ======
+-f, --format-type                                       Sets the test set data format.
+                                                        Valid choices are 'path', 'xml' (default), 'alto', 'page', or binary.
+                                                        In `alto`, `page`, and xml mode all data is extracted from XML files containing both baselines and a link to source images.
+                                                        In `path` mode arguments are image files sharing a prefix up to the last extension with JSON `.path` files containing the baseline information.
+                                                        In `binary` mode arguments are precompiled binary dataset files.
 -m, --model                                             Model(s) to evaluate.
 -e, --evaluation-files                                  File(s) with paths to evaluation data.
 -d, --device                                            Select device to use.
 --pad                                                   Left and right padding around lines.

 Transcriptions are handed to the command in the same way as for the `train` command, either through a manifest with `-e/--evaluation-files` or by just